FerroEduardo/bskye/README.md

 ![Direct media links](/.docs/embed-example/direct-video.png)

+> [!NOTE]
+> GIF animations are not properly supported due to Discord's limitations.
+When accessed directly, GIFs will display as static images rather than animated content.

 ### Gallery

 Additionally, you can target specific media items within a post by appending an index number (starting from 1) to the URL: